Disentangled Inference for GANs with Latently Invertible Autoencoder: Introduction

 \section{Introduction}

-Deep generative models play a more and more important role in cracking challenges in computer vision as well as in other disciplines, such as high-quality image generation~\citep{pix2pix,cycleGAN,PGGAN,StyleGAN18,BigGAN}, text-to-speech transformation~\citep{waveNet16,waveNet17}, information retrieval~\citep{IRGAN}, 3D rendering~\citep{Jiajun16,sceneRendering18}, and signal-to-image acquisition~\citep{signal-to-image18}.
-In particular, Generative Adversarial Network (GAN)~\citep{GAN} exhibits an extraordinary capability of learning distributions of high-dimensional imagery data.
-For example, the real faces and the generated human faces by StyleGAN algorithms~\citep{StyleGAN18,StyleGAN2019} become indistinguishable.
-Adversarial learning is also widely applied as a loss function in many machine learning applications.
+Deep generative models play more and more important roles in cracking challenges in computer vision and other fields, such as high-resolution image generation~\citep{pix2pix,cycleGAN,PGGAN,StyleGAN18,BigGAN}, text-to-speech transformation~\citep{waveNet16,waveNet17}, information retrieval~\citep{IRGAN}, 3D rendering~\citep{Jiajun16,sceneRendering18}, and signal-to-image acquisition~\citep{signal-to-image18}.
+In particular, Generative Adversarial Network (GAN)~\citep{GAN} exhibits an extraordinary capability of learning the distribution of high-dimensional imagery data.
+For example, it is now very difficult to distinguish the face images synthesized by StyleGAN algorithms~\citep{StyleGAN18,StyleGAN2019} from real face images.

-However, a critical limitation for the vanilla GAN is the absence of the encoder for carrying out inference on real samples.
-Namely, we cannot directly derive the corresponding random variable $\bm z$ for a given \real sample $\bm x$ by the GAN architecture.
-This is an important problem because real applications via GANs usually depend on manipulating the latent variables such as domain adaptation, data augmentation, and image editing.
+However, a critical limitation for the vanilla GAN is its incapability for encoding real samples.
+Namely, we cannot infer the latent variable $\bm z$ corresponding to a given \real sample $\bm x$ such that the image can be faithfully reconstructed from $\bm z$ by the GAN generator.
+The problem is critical because many applications usually depend on manipulating the latent code such as the domain adaptation~\citep{Sankaranarayanan2017domain}, the data augmentation~\citep{Antoniou2017augmentation}, and the image editing~\citep{image2stylegan,shen2020interpreting,Zhu2020Indomain}.